An easy-to-follow guide to caring for your kittens after they are born.

 Talk to your vet about the following treatments for your kittens:

-Flea and worming treatments - may be recommended for kittens as young as two days old, depending on the risk to the kittens and any treatment the queen had during pregnancy.
+- flea and worming treatments.
+These may be recommended for kittens as young as two days old, depending on the risk to the kittens and any treatment the mother had during pregnancy.
+Find out more about fleas and learn more about worms

-Vaccinations - The protection provided by the queen's colostrum fades when the kittens are eight to nine weeks old, leaving them vulnerable to disease.
+- Vaccinations.
+The protection provided by the mother's colostrum fades when the kittens are eight to nine weeks old, leaving them vulnerable to disease.
 So ask your vet when the kittens can start a course of vaccinations.
+Find out more about vaccinations

-Rehoming - Ask your vet when is the right time to rehome the kittens.
+Rehoming.
+Ask your vet when is the right time to rehome the kittens.
 This will depend on their behavioural development as well as the risk of disease.
-If possible, do not separate the kittens from the queen until at least eight weeks of age, unless your vet recommends this.
+If possible, do not separate the kittens from their mother until at least eight weeks of age, unless your vet recommends this.

 Weaning kittens